doamatto/maatt.fr/content/art.md

 I spend a fair amount of my free time enjoying "the finer things" like drawing people and scenery, as well as taking pictures and video.

-## Cinematography
-In 2022, I decided to start back up with creating cinematography.
-Once every 2 weeks-ish, I bring a video that I worked on to YouTube under the `doamatto` brand.
-As of writing, the first video hasn't even started scripting.

 ## Digital and traditional art
 I keep my portfolio with [DeviantArt](https://www.deviantart.com/doa-matt-o) under the close-enough-psuedonym of `doa-matt-o`.
 It contains some works that I make from time-to-time, as well as a good chunk of my sketchbook.